CNN’s Brian Stelter Rants Against ‘Broken’ Social Media After Users Claim He’s Linked To Jeffrey Epstein

 “Looks like someone has some explaining to do,” another said.

-On the other hand, many responses to the tweet urged people to do a quick Google search of the address to determine that the location in question was, in fact, a bar not at all related to the late convicted sex offender of the same name.
+On the other hand, many responses to the tweet urged people to do a quick Google search of the address to determine the location in question was, in fact, a bar and not at all related to the late convicted sex offender of the same name.

 Crazy memes falsely claiming I rode on Epstein's jet.
 Bots and anonymous commenters using words I don't even want to repeat.
 Normal people shrug and say, "that's just social media."
 No, it's ANTIsocial and sick.
 (4/5) pic.twitter.com/3IispBPIdL